TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/02_lesson/lesson.md

 		* Make sure all the students are able to do this and then give out the lab worksheet.
 3. **Lab Part 1**
 	* Give students time to work on section 1, then pause to ask questions.
 	    *	What does the // do?
-How is that different from %?
+How is that different from /?
+And how are those different from %?
 		*	What’s the difference between 3.0 and 3?
 		*	**Floats**: a data type, number with a decimal point.
 		*  **Integers**: a data type, number without a decimal point.